nikeshskillup/bmi-calculator/README.md

-# Hands-on lab: Final Project - Shipping Calculator Application
+# Body Mass Index (BMI) Calculator Application

 ## Estimated Time: 60 minutes

 ## Objectives:

-In this lab, you will build a Simple Shipping Calculator Application that consists of an Admin Login page for authentication.
-Once authenticated, admin can access the Shipping Calculator dashboard to manage freight rates.
-The application will allow admin to add new freight rates by entering the package sizes and corresponding shipping rates.
-The entered freight rates will be displayed in a table format for easy reference.
+Build a BMI (Body Mass Index) Calculator React Application to help users assess their physical health by entering height and weight.
+Calculate the BMI and display its category, enabling users to monitor their health conveniently.

 ## Exercise 1: Setup a React Project

 **Fork the sample Git repository**

-**1.** Go to the project repository [here](https://github.com/ibm-developer-skills-network/utckx-shipping-calculator.git) which has the partially developed code for this react project.
+**1.** Go to the project repository [here](https://github.com/nikeshskillup/react-app-bmi-calculator.git) which has the partially developed code for this react project.

 **2.** Create a fork of the repository into your own GitHub Account.